coorasse/passkit/docs/passkit_environment_variables.md

 This is the easy one.
 Head to https://www.apple.com/certificateauthority/ and download the latest Apple Intermediate Certificate Worldwide Developer Relations.
 You might want to choose the one with the longest expiration date.
+PASSKIT_APPLE_INTERMEDIATE_CERTIFICATE is the path to the certificate.

 ### `PASSKIT_APPLE_TEAM_IDENTIFIER`